 It’s funny, and it’s true: people trust services that have good websites.
 In fact, if you were a successful freelancer with no website to back up your services, people would find that hard to believe.
 A website is like a resume in this regard, and it’s even better because you can pass it around, post it on social media, send it out via email, text or Slack, and it lives on forever (as long as you pay for your domain).

 But wait!
 Does your website need an upgrade?
-Try WP Engine to elevate your website right away through new themes for WordPress users.
+Read our blogging advice to learn more about creating a website for yourself.